enes-mehmet/my-website/content/about/_index.md

 I am currently available for part time remote work, but will be looking for full time employment from summer 2023.

+You can have a look at my CV if you want!